alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 number of goals that are specific to Wasmtime itself and how it's expected Wasmtime will be used:

 * Wasmtime should be released to users in a predictable fashion.
-For exmaple "when will this feature be released?" should be easy to answer.
+For example "when will this feature be released?" should be easy to answer.

 * Users should have a clear expectation for support of older versions of